Quick Facts About Kentile Floors

 Kentile Floors History and Asbestos Legacy

-Many remember Kentile Floors for the company’s eight-story sign visible from the Gowanus Expressway in Brooklyn.
+Many remember Kentile Floors for the company’s 8-story sign visible from the Gowanus Expressway in Brooklyn.
 When lit up in bright neon purple, the sign could be seen from miles away.
+Unfortunately, the company is also remembered for using asbestos in a wide range of flooring materials.

 Occupations At-Risk for Exposure from Kentile Products